How many stars would you give the book?

 “Like all great stories, there is plenty of action, lots of twists, a great cast, some baddies and a hopefully happy ending.”

 “It is definitely a business book that documents meticulously how Bruno built and sold his business, the decisions he took and their rationale, and how he handled all the problems he met along the way.
 It is a very generous and candid book and Bruno puts in a lot of details and numbers.
+It is also a warning to be wary about the problems you can encounter (even with the best of planning and forethought) and a cautionary tale about the excesses of some Venture Capitalists.”

 “[I]t is a really entertaining read, carefully told my the person at the centre of the story.”